-The rest of the paper is organized as follows: Section II surveys the technologies used for rural backhaul connectivity, whereas Section III analyzes their cost and CAPEX/OPEX tradeoffs.
-Section IV surveys the technologies used for rural fronthaul connectivity, whereas Section V analyzes relevant issues like electricity provision, spectrum issues, and economical aspects.
-Section VI surveys the main applications or services that can be provided by connectivity in rural areas, and discusses the barriers that need to be overcome during initial deployment, like increasing user awareness, starting with low-cost simple technologies, and using local content.
-Section VII presents an overview of some cases studies for providing connectivity to rural areas, grouped by country, whereas Section VIII describes the main foundations or companies launching initiatives for ubiquitous connectivity and for providing internet access to rural and under-privileged areas.
-Then, Section IX discusses future trends and how to build on the efforts providing basic connectivity to rural areas in order to provide more advanced connectivity levels.
-Finally, Section X concludes the paper.
+Section II motivates the discussion by describing the services that are provided by communication networks in rural areas, and discusses the barriers that need to be overcome during initial deployment, like increasing user awareness, starting with low-cost simple technologies, and using local content.
+Section III surveys the technologies used for rural fronthaul connectivity.
+Then, Section IV surveys the technologies used for rural backhaul connectivity, whereas Section V analyzes their cost and CAPEX/OPEX tradeoffs.
+Afterwards, Section VI summarizes the discussion on fronthaul and backhaul technologies, and provides a comparison between the various technologies.
+Afterwards, Section VII discusses the availability of power grid connectivity in rural areas, whereas Section VIII analyzes other relevant issues for rural connectivity like spectrum issues, economical aspects, and IoT services.
+Section IX presents an overview of some cases studies for providing connectivity to rural areas, grouped by country, in addition to a description of the main foundations or companies launching initiatives for ubiquitous connectivity and for providing internet access to rural and under-privileged areas.
+Then, Section X discusses future trends and how to build on the efforts providing basic connectivity to rural areas in order to provide more advanced connectivity levels.
+Finally, Section XI concludes the paper and summarizes the lessons learned.